-Disque-Denúncia (DD) is a NGO created in 1995, and sits inside the Police Authority of the State of Rio de Janeiro.
-The calls received by the central are directly forwarded to Civil and Military police, that decide whether and how to respond to each report.
+Disque-Denúncia (DD) is a crime hotline that any person can call to report a problem for which she desires the intervention of a public authority.
+The central was created in 1995 and sits inside the Police Authority of the state of Rio de Janeiro but is managed by an NGO.
+The calls received by the central are directly forwarded to Civil and Military police, who decide whether and how to respond to each report.
 All the reports are anonymous and are neither recorded nor tracked.
-DD works 24 hours a day, 7 days a week and its phone number is broadly disclosed across the city (e.g. on supermarket bags and buses' signs).
+DD works 24 hours a day, 7 days a week and its phone number is broadly disclosed around the city (e.g. on supermarket bags and on buses).

 The reports are registered in a database which contains the date, location and description of each event.
-People call to report any kind of crime and irregularities, such as assaults, the location of criminals and corpses, or simple noise complaints.
-We get from DD all reports that mention a armed conflict among drug gangs between 2003 and 2009 in the city of Rio de Janeiro.
-We read all reports to make sure they described a gun fight and to standardize the addresses provided.
-The address and the description of the events allow us to associate most of the reports with a specific slum.
-We then aggregated the data per slum and year by counting the number of days per year when at least one report about armed conflict is reported to Disque-Denúncia.
-The Appendix details how the dataset is built.
+People call to report any kind of crime and irregularities such as assaults, the location of criminals and bodies, and noise complaints.
+We got from DD all reports that mention a gun fight among drug gangs between 2003 and 2009 in the city of Rio de Janeiro.
+We read all reports to guarantee that they described a gunfight and to standardize the addresses provided.
+The address and the description of the events allow us to associate most of the reports to a specific slum, following the city slum map provided by Instituto Pereira Passos.
+This procedure generated a list containing all the slums of the city and the dates when a conflict took place.
+We then aggregated the data per slum and by year by counting the number of days that at least one report of armed conflict was registered in Disque-Denúncia.
+Annex 1 describes in detail how we built the database.

-We construct a measure of violence per school by using GIS tools, and considering the distance between each school and each slum of the city.
-We define the exposure to violence for each school s at year t to be equal to:
+With the violence measure per slum, we created a measure of violence per school by using GIS tools and considering the distance between each school and each slum.
+Hence, we defined that the exposure to violence of each school s at time t is equal to:

-$$V{st} = \sum{j} D{sj} v{jt}$$
+$$V{st} = \sum{i} D{sj} v{jt}$$

-Where v{it} is the violence level at slum j in year t.
-More specifically, this term takes the value of the number of days per year with at least one report about armed conflict recorded at the DD dataset.
-The term D{sj} is a measure of the distance between school s and slum j.
-Our preferred measure for this distance is:
+where v{jt} is the violence level at slum j at time t and D{sj} is a measure of distance between school s and slum j.
+Our preferred measure of distance is: